whoknowsi/personal-data-api/README.md

 - `MONGO_DB_URI`: The MongoDB connection URI for production.
 - `MONGO_TEST_DB_URI`: The MongoDB connection URI for testing.
 - `PORT`: The port to run the API on.
-- `SECRET_TOKEN`: A secret token used to encrypt and decrypt passwords.
+- `SECRET_TOKEN`: A secret token used to encrypt and decrypt passwords and tokens.
+- `BASE_PATH`: The base path to parse the endpoints correctly

 ## Installation